Drenching & Foliar Feeding

 3. Young foliage seems to absorb nutrients better than old, hard foliage.
 Therefore, foliar feeding is most effective during the periods of new growth on plants.

 4. Adding sugar or molasses in small amounts to your spray solutions can stimulate the growth of beneficial microorganisms on the leaf surfaces.
 The stimulation of friendly microbes helps to fight off insect pests and harmful pathogens.

 5. Foliar feeding will increase the storage life of food crops.
 It will also increase cold and heat tolerance of landscape plants and food crops.

 6. Foliar feeding should not be used alone.
 Soil feeding is also needed to keep the roots from getting lazy.

 Drenching is the application of the same foliar spray mixes into the soil.
 This is an especially effective technique when applying beneficial organisms, such as mycorrhizal fungi, which require contact with roots to activate.
-My favorite drench products are Garrett Juice and Bio S.I.
+My favorite drench products is Garrett Juice.
 Personal experiments and reports from others have been impressive.
 These products can be found in stores in your area or shipped to your home.